LLNL/camp/docs/sphinx/user_guide/feature/list.rst

 ------------------------

-Camp provides a ``map.hpp`` header which can be combined with associative lists to createa map-type structure.
+Camp provides a ``map.hpp`` header which can be combined with associative lists to create a map-type structure.
 Consider the following:

 .. code-block:: cpp